 - If you’re just in port for a few hours and want to explore the city, luggage storage facilities can be found inside the port’s passenger station.

 Heraklion Port to the airport

-- Blue local buses to the Heraklion Airport operate out of Bus Station A, located an easy 5-minute walk from the ferry port.
+- Blue local buses to the Heraklion Airport operate out of Bus Station A, located an easy 6-minute walk from the ferry port.
 Multiple local bus lines traveling east stop at the airport, with buses departing every 10 minutes or so. the trip between the port and the airport takes about 20 minutes and costs 2€ per person (buy your ticket on board the bus).
 Buses operate from 6am to midnight. • KTEL local bus website

-- A taxi between Heraklion port and the Heraklion airport will take about 10-15 minutes and cost around 15€.
+- A taxi between Heraklion Port and the Heraklion Airport will take about 10-15 minutes and cost around 15€.
 The taxi stand is located inside of the port gates, across from the passenger terminal.
 Taxis are usually readily available after the arrival of a ferry.
 Taxis in Greece can only accommodate up to four passengers.
 If you have more than four people in your party, you’ll need to take more than one taxi.

 - Welcome Pickups car service is a great pre-planned alternative to a taxi.
 Drivers operate 24 hours a day, speak English, and monitor the ferry schedules in case of delays.
 Child car seats can be pre-ordered in advance of your trip, and larger vehicles are available for parties greater than four people.
 The trip takes about 10 minutes and costs 16€ (27€ for a minivan).
 When you arrive at the port or airport, your driver will be waiting, holding a sign with your name.

-Heraklion Port to Chania and Rethymnon
+Heraklion Port to Chania and Rethymno

 Heraklion Port Ferry Tickets

 - Athens to Naxos Ferry

 - Athens to Paros Ferry